flaf/miscellaneous/puppet/modules/autoupgrade/README.md

 The parameter `upgrade_subcmd` can take only 2 values:
 `'upgrade'` or `'dist-upgrade'` (the default) which are subcommands from the `apt-get` command.

+The parameter `apt_clean` is a boolean to trigger a `apt-get clean` after the upgrade if set to `true`, which is its default value.
+It allows to avoid a swelling of the `/var/cache/apt/archives/` directory.